The article covers the basic fundamentals of the ERC standards and offers an in-depth analysis of each type of ERC token standard.

 It’s a fungible token standard.
 This means that two coins of any token built on it have the same value at a given point in time.
 Take the example of LockChain, the decentralized 0%-commission travel marketplace.
 Their LOC token follows ERC 20, and 1 LOC token has exactly the same value as another LOC token at a certain point in time.

 There is a standard protocol to follow, hence issuing new tokens using ERC 20 standard is easy.
-Read more about it in “Beginner’s Guide: What is ERC20?“.
+You should check out this beginners’ guide, to learn more about — what is ERC20?

 This is really a standard for a method, instead of tokens.
-However, it’s important for another token standard, ERC 721, which can’t be implemented without it.
-More on ERC 721 later.
+However, it’s important for another token standard, ERC721, which can’t be implemented without it.

 Now, the Ethereum development community needs to know which interfaces a smart contract implements, and there is a need to publish this information.
 This is because they need to know in which ways they can interact with that contract.